Treyeth/Projects/Volatility_Forecast_Stock/README.md

 |EGARCH-GHYP	|-6.7607	|0.000005602	|0.002229|
 |EGARCH-SGED	|-6.7660	|0.000007001	|0.002487|

 It seems that for the DAX index, the model which forecasts the best on a 5 day period is the ARMA(3,3)-GARCH(1,1) with a normal inverse distribution.
 If we look at AIC that model would be ARMA(3,3)-EGARCH(1,1) with a t-student distribution.
-Based on the above table, using a different distribution for the errors for the GARCH model, influences pretty much the forecasts.
+Based on the above table, using a different distribution for the errors for the GARCH model, influences a great deal the forecasts.

 | Parameter      | DAX NIG  |
 | ------------- |:-------------:|